jblayter/SDM-Playbook/README.md

 ### Strategy
 - **[Prioritizing Work That Matters Playbook](./strategy/README.md)** – Focusing effort on high-impact initiatives aligned with company strategy
+- **[Communicating Engineering Health](./strategy/engineering-health.md)** – How to measure, interpret, and communicate engineering velocity, quality, and risk in business terms

 ## Philosophy